Mars In Leo Will Turn Up The Heat For Us All

 Turn up the heat!
 From May 20 to July 10, action planet Mars will be in fiery Leo.
-Since the planet Mars and the zodiac sign Leo encourage us to find pleasure and enjoyment in all that we do, this should be a fun-filled time that pushes us to express ourselves in colorful and flamboyant ways.
+Since the planet Mars and the zodiac sign Leo encourage us to find pleasure and enjoyment in all that we do, this should be a fun-filled time that pushes us to express ourselves in colourful and flamboyant ways.
 Our desires and passions will take center stage, as we assert ourselves in the most dramatic fashion.
-After all, Leo’s motto is “go big or go home,” and Mars ignites the flame that urges us to act bravely in a high risk and high reward manner.
+After all, Leo’s motto is “go big or go home,” and Mars ignites the flame that urges us to act bravely in a high-risk and high-reward manner.

 Advertisement